-Kristie Braaten joined DDRC's Senior Management Team in September 2014.
-She began her career working with men and women with developmental disabilities in 1991 as a direct support professional, and during the past 23 years has developed a depth and breadth of experiences that include providing case management services, supervising direct services and supports, policy making and senior leadership roles.
+Kristie joined DDRC's Executive Management Team in September 2014.
+She began her career working with women and men with intellectual and developmental disabilities in 1991 as a direct support professional, and over the years has developed a depth and breadth of experiences that include case management services, supervising direct services and supports, policy making and senior leadership roles.

-Prior to coming to DDRC Kristie worked for the state Medicaid agency, the Colorado Department of Health Care Policy and Financing, as a subject matter expert for HCBS-waivers.
-Her leadership experience with Community Centered Boards in Colorado includes serving as Case Management Director and then Vice-President of Business Operations for Mesa Developmental Services in western Colorado.
+Prior to DDRC Kristie worked for the Colorado’s Medicaid agency, the Department of Health Care Policy and Financing as a subject matter expert for HCBS-waivers.
+Her leadership experience with Community Centered Boards in Colorado includes serving as Case Management Director and Vice-President of Business Operations for Mesa Developmental Services (now Strive) in western Colorado.

 Jane Byron, SPHR

 Jane has served as the Director of Human Resources for DDRC since 1999.
 She has dedicated her career to supporting persons with Developmental Disabilities since 1984 when she worked in a residential program in Michigan.
 Jane has worked with DDRC since 1986 and served in several positions prior to becoming HR Director including Residential Counselor, House Manager, Program Manager and Human Resources Manager.